Theodore Beza

-Theodore Beza (Theodorus Beza; Théodore de Bèze or de Besze; June 24, 1519 – October 13, 1605) was a French Calvinist Protestant theologian, reformer and scholar who played an important role in the Protestant Reformation.
+Theodore Beza (Theodorus Beza; Théodore de Bèze or de Besze; 24 June 1519 – 13 October 1605) was a French Calvinist Protestant theologian, reformer and scholar who played an important role in the Protestant Reformation.
 He was a disciple of John Calvin and lived most of his life in Geneva.
-Beza succeeded Calvin as a spiritual leader of the Republic of Geneva, which was originally founded by John Calvin himself.
+Beza succeeded Calvin as the spiritual leader of the Republic of Geneva.